NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Introduction

 \subsection{Contributions and Results}

-$\bullet$ We {\it exploit the freely available and abundant} entropy from memories to propose a \textit{new concept}---NoisFre---for highly reliable fingerprinting of commodity device memories.
-The principle of our method is based on transforming the noisy raw fingerprint space into a low dimensional, noise-tolerant, fingerprint space capable of reconciling noise inherent across multiple measurements of the same raw fingerprint (\textbf{RQ1}).

-$\bullet$ To corroborate the proposed NoisFre concept, we have developed two specific transformation methods: i)~S-Norm; ii)~D-Norm (\textbf{RQ1}).
+\begin{itemize} \item We {\it exploit the freely available and abundant} entropy from memories to propose a \textit{new concept}---NoisFre---for highly reliable fingerprinting of commodity device memories.
+The principle is based on transforming from a noisy raw fingerprint space to a lower dimensional, noise-tolerant fingerprint space capable of reconciling noise inherent across multiple measurements of the same raw fingerprint.
+To corroborate the proposed NoisFre concept, we have developed two specific transformation methods: i)~S-Norm and ii)~D-Norm (\textbf{RQ1}).

-$\bullet$ We formulate analytical models with the expressive power to support the design of security functions and evaluate the transformation methods.
-We express:~i)~an upper bound for the unreliability of the transformed bits $\digamma$ with respect to the transform function parameters and; ii)~the expected fingerprint extraction efficiency---the number of transformed bits that can be extracted from a given memory size (\textbf{RQ2}).
+\item We formulate analytical models with the expressive power to support the design of security functions and evaluate the transformation methods.
+We express~i)~an upper bound for the unreliability of the transformed $\digamma$ bits with respect to the transform function parameters; and~ii)~the expected fingerprint extraction efficiency---the number of transformed $\digamma$ bits that can be extracted from a given memory size (\textbf{RQ2}).

-$\bullet$ We extensively test: \textbf{\textit{i)}} 69,206,016 SRAM cells from 29 low-end COTS microcontrollers from 4 different manufacturers to experimentally validate NoisFre performance.
-We focus on SRAM memories because it is the most common embedded memory technology, especially for low-cost IoT devices.
-Further, we employ: \textbf{\textit{ii)}} 7 Flash memories (3,902,976 cells); and \textbf{\textit{iii)}} 2 EEPROM memories (32,768 cells) for validating the generalizability of NoisFre.
-We validate our formalization of unreliability and extraction efficiency, and demonstrate that NoisFre fingerprints with an unreliability of $<10^{-10}$ can be easily extracted from the tested memories.
+\item We conduct elaborate and extensive evaluations with a synthetic chip model to obtain the massive number of repeated fingerprint measurements necessary to validate our formalization of unreliability and extraction efficiency.
+Billions of repeated measurements were simulated using the synthetic chip model with bit-level modeling capable of capturing bit-error behavior in SRAM device memories.
 Our formal models are confirmed to be worst-case bounds in practice (\textbf{RQ2}).

-$\bullet$ To demonstrate the expressive power of our formalization, we investigate the derivation of a root key---the foundation for realizing various security functions.
-We demonstrate that a root key with failure rate $<10^{-6}$ (1 error in million repeated measurements) can always be {\it directly} obtained by transformed fingerprints from each tested chip; obviating the need for noise reconciliation.
-Significantly, a fingerprint snap-shot or single measurement is sufficient during enrollment, which we follow in all our experiments (\textbf{RQ2}).
+\item We extensively test: i)~110 SRAM memory devices from three different manufacturers to experimentally validate NoisFre performance.
+We focus on SRAM memory, as it is the most commonly embedded memory, especially for low-cost IoT devices.
+Further, we employ: ii)~seven Flash memories and iii)~two EEPROM memories for validating the \textit{generalizability} of NoisFre (\textbf{RQ2}).